Disclaimer: The partners on Finder's mortgage comparison tables are sorted in alphabetical order.

 What is a mortgage preapproval?

-A mortgage preapproval is a letter from a lender stating a specific monetary amount that they’ll lend you for the purchase of your home.
+A mortgage preapproval is a letter from a lender stating a specific monetary amount that they are willing to lend you for the purchase of your home.
 This is based on a number of factors, including your income, debt and credit score.

 Getting preapproved is beneficial for several reasons.
 Most importantly, you’ll have an accurate idea of how much you can actually afford to spend on a new property.
 Having a preapproval letter can also give you an advantage over other buyers.